jjhamshaw/mouse-click-switch/README.md

 mouse-click-switch
 ==================

-a system try app to easily switch mouse buttons to left or right handed
+This is a simple system try app to easily switch mouse buttons to left or right-handed configuration, to bypass the control panel.

 Why write this?
 ===============